Cherreads

 *Cough* "….hy?"

-As the fading sound of the footsteps got even further, Alex felt the isolation that came with the betrayal.
+As the fading sound of the footsteps continued, Alex felt the isolation that came with the betrayal.

 His chest burned with every shallow breath.
 The blood pooled at his side was warm, but the floor beneath him was cold—too cold.
 It reminded him of that night.
 That winter night, when he was eight… and he first met HIM.